 At the Decatur County Hospital, said Mrs. Bergling, they scanned Dave's brain and tried to do a body scan, but he wouldn't hold still.
-Dr. Stellan Andreca said there were two bruises on the brain and advised that he needed to be flown to a larger hospital in either Kearney, Neb., or Denver.
+Dr. Stellan Andreca said there were two bruises on the brain and advised that he needed to be flown to to Kearney.
+At the larger hospital, a larger hospital in either Kearney, Neb., or Denver.

-$Mrs.\,Bergling\,said\,she\,had\,heard$ good things about the Good Samaritan Hospital in Kearney and the weather was bad in Denver, so they headed to Nebraska.
+Mrs. Bergling said she had heard good things about the Good Samaritan Hospital in Kearney and the weather was bad in Denver, so they headed to Nebraska.

 Workers in the emergency room had to hold Dave down, she said, because he was agitated.
 The couple had to wait for the fixedwing plane to arrive.
-She said she was told a helicopter wouldn't be able to land in Oberlin because of
+She said she was told a helicopter wouldn't be able to land in Oberlin because of the snow.